artman/Signals/README.md

 }
 ```

-Subscribe to these signals from elswhere in your application
+Subscribe to these signals from elsewhere in your application

 ```
 let networkLoader = NetworkLoader("http://artman.fi")